-Over the course of the weekend, we tried to install a new doorbell for our house.
+Over the course of the weekend we tried to install a new door bell for our house.
 The old system is really old, falls apart and works only some days.
 So we bought something from a respectable German engineering company named Gira.
-They make high-quality products and we had prior experiences with their parts.
+They make high quality products and we had prior experiences with their parts.
 We also happen to really like their clean design language.
-The reviews online spoke about the easiness of installation, "connect just a few wires", nothing can go wrong there.
+The reviews online spoke about easiness of installation, "connect just a few wires", nothing can go wrong there.

 So… how hard can it be?!
-(Cue picture of Jeremy Clarkson here, before he got old and rich 😉)
+(Queue picture of Jeremy Clarkson here, before he got old and rich 😉)

 What about you?
 Do you regularly document?
 Would you mind sharing your horror stories about incidents where docs where missing and you severely felt it?

-PS: Did you do some weekend programming, some Katas or something different?
+PS: Did you do some weekend programming, some Katas or somethings different?
 I came across this resource after already writing to you: https://programmingpraxis.com/